 From hoagies to po’boys, varieties of the submarine sandwich are popular around the country.
 These large, tasty creations, spread with a combination of meats, cheeses and veggies on long loaves of bread, have gained popularity in the food service industry, especially in quick serves like Subway and Quiznos.
-Leading the pack in sales and locations, Subway has added 1,000 new stores around the world in 2012 and ranks just below McDonald’s in domestic sales.
+Leading the pack in sales and locations, Subway has 25,549 stores around the world.

 So what is it that makes sub sandwiches—and sub sandwich restaurants—so profitable?

 Much like a good sandwich, it’s a combination of things that makes for a really tasty—err, successful concept.
 This can include variety, customer choice, and nutrition, not to mention convenience.